LibreMacro/Library/manual_en.md

 ```

 ## Credits
 Free software created by Marcos Cabanas Esteves and Thiago Andrade.
-The project can be used at no cost and is open to contributions from anyone who wishes to participate.
+The project can be used free of charge and is open to contributions from anyone who wishes to participate.